sproof/docs/docs/schema.rst

             },

             locationHash: {
-              description: "IPFS hash of document",
+              description: "IPFS hash of the document",
               type:'string',
             },
             name: {